Why So Few Tropical Storms and Hurricanes in Costa Rica?

 WHY SO FEW STORMS AROUND SOUTH AMERICA?

-This is due to the cooler ocean waters due to global water currents, lack of disturbances from which hurricanes could form and, especially, very unfavourable wind shear which is present in the area due to local weather conditions.
+This is due to the cooler ocean waters due to global water currents and lack of disturbances from which hurricanes could form.
+And, especially, very unfavourable wind shear which is present in the area due to local weather conditions.
 It is extremely rare to see a hurricane form in South America except for the extreme northern Caribbean areas.

 WHY ARE NORTHERN COUNTRIES SUCH AS ICELAND AND UK NOT AS DEVASTETED BY THE TROPICAL CYCLONES LIKE THE TROPCIAL COUNTRIES ARE?